 — IOM – UN Migration 🇺🇳 (@UNmigration) December 1, 2022

-The net result of these interlinked crises will be clusters of hostile living conditions in climate hotspots across the globe, often in places where the population is very dense, which will force large groups of people to leave their homes, jobs, and comfort zones in search of a safer place to live.
+Climate models suggest that the net result of these interlinked climate impacts is expected to be clusters of hostile living conditions in climate hotspots across the globe’s “tropical belt,” Vince explained in the interview, often in places where the population is very large, forcing vast groups of people to leave their homes, jobs, and comfort zones in search of a safer place to live.

-In her book, Vince talks about the existence of two main types of borders: “true” borders; environmental boundaries that are determined by the landscape of the earth – people simply cannot thrive in the arctic or desert, and “geopolitical” borders; those that are drawn by world leaders to mark territory on a map.
+In the interview, Vince talked about the existence of two main types of borders: “true” borders; environmental boundaries that are determined by the geography and physical properties of the earth – “humans can’t live in large numbers in Antarctica or in the Sahara Desert,” explained Vince – and also “geopolitical” borders; those that are drawn by humans to mark territory on a map.

-But soon, as Vince outlines, a new unprecedented type of border will emerge, outside of the control of politics or people, and that’s the borders driven by climate change.
+But soon, as Vince outlined, a new, unprecedented type of border will emerge, outside of the control of politics or people, and that’s the borders driven by climate change.
 This environmental pressure will redraw our planet’s boundaries and redefine where the world’s populations can exist, thrive, and ultimately survive.

-The areas that will be affected most are expected to be the tropical belt across the middle of the planet, as well as coastlines and areas situated close to rivers.
-Concerningly, Vince notes that often the areas around rivers are the locations of some of the world’s biggest cities, built there due to logistical convenience.
+Vince also explained that the areas expected to be most affected are the tropical belt across the middle of the planet, island states, coastlines and areas situated close to rivers.
+Concerningly, she notes that often the areas around rivers are the locations of some of the world’s biggest cities.

 People will ultimately have to move from these at-risk areas to more habitable locations at higher latitudes where the impacts of climate change will be more manageable, areas which in some cases may even benefit from warming.

-For example, the Arctic, a region for which global warming is of course largely catastrophic, may also experience a flip-side greening effect that could actually promote agricultural activity due to milder conditions and abundance of access to water.
+For example, the Arctic, a region for which global warming is of course largely catastrophic, is already experiencing a greening effect, which, as well hindering its vital planetary cooling function, could also promote agricultural activity due to milder conditions and abundance of access to water.

-Similarly, Canada and Northern Europe are well positioned to weather global warming, as their economy and climate will likely benefit from the areas’ latitudinal luck, experiencing milder conditions and increased influx of people from the global south to bolster their workforces.
+Similarly, northern latitudes such as those in Europe and Canada may be well positioned to weather global warming, as their economy and climate will likely benefit from latitudinal luck, experiencing milder conditions and increased influx of people from the global south to bolster their workforces.

-The bottom line is that due to the impacts of human-induced climate change, we are going to see mass migration, and it’s in our best interest to make that work.
-However, in writing “Nomad Century,” Vince’s intention is not to scaremonger or invoke existential dread, but more to paint a realistic picture of the world we live in and make sure the future is kept in perspective.
+The bottom line, is that due to the impacts of climate change, we are going to see mass climate migration, and it’s in our collective best interest as a planet to make that work.
+The core message of “Nomad Century” should not be viewed as scaremongering, but as a realistic picture of the world we live in, to make sure the future is kept in perspective.

 Vince hopes she can bring discussions on climate migration strategies to the forefront of climate talks, both at the level of governments and international bodies, but also within communities around the world.